D-Bald/fiber-backend/README.md

 ### Query users and content entries by route parameters

 To get all Users or all content entries of one content type, just use the bare API `GET` endpoint (example 1).
 To search for Users and content entries with certain properties, a query string can be added to the API endpoint.
 The query string begins with `?`.
-Each search parameter has the structure `key=value`.
+Each search parameter has the structure `key=value` and is case sensitive.
 Each document has a unique ID, that can be used to query for a single result (example 2).
 Multiple parameters are seperated by `&` (example 3).
 Custom fields of content entries can be queried directly so **don't** use dot-notation or similar (example 4).
 Only the whole field value is matched, so submatches are not supported.
 Queries for single elements of array fields like 'tags' are possible (example 5).
 In queries with multiple array elements, the query values currently have to have the same order as in the database and can not be a subset of the stored ones(example 6).
 Therefore queries with single values are recommended.<br>
 Examples:
 ```markdown
 # 1